j74/Generic-Python-Remote-Script/README.md

 5) Rename/name the directory containing all the .py scripts as "MyName" (the name you choose at point 1)

-6) Edit the mappings as explained in the CUSTOMIZE INSTRUCTIONS reported below.
+6) Edit the mappings in the "MIDI_Map.py" file as explained in the CUSTOMIZE INSTRUCTIONS below.

 7) Copy the directory into Live MIDI script folder: